tremor-rs/tremor-rfcs/text/0000-deployment-language.md

   let config.nested.value = 1;
   ```

   In this case if `config.nested` does not exist we would auto-create it as part of this let as an empty record.
+This statement would fail, if we would try to *nest* into an existing field that is not a record.

 ### Pipelines